Lady shares how clock gift received on wedding day delayed woman's pregnancy

 - A Nigerian lady has narrated how a clock gift her friend received on her wedding day has been responsible for multiple miscarriages

-- The mysterious clock which was hung in the unsuspecting couple's bedroom had allegedly served as a 'monitoring spirit'
+- The mysterious clock which was hanged in the unsuspecting couple's bedroom had allegedly served as a 'monitoring spirit'

 - The couple would however discover the mystery of the clock during a church programme in Port Harcourt